mayhong1/lahacks24/README.md

 ## Usage
 Our application is build fully in Python 3 using the [Reflex](https://reflex.dev/) library and uses the Instagram API, the Spotify API, and the Google Gemini API.
-To initialize and run this project on your own computer, first install Reflex with
+To initialize and run this project on your own computer, first install Reflex.
 ```
 pip3 install reflex
 ```
-Next, you can initialize our project from the Github with:
+Next, you can initialize our project from the Github.
 ```
 reflex init --template 'https://github.com/mayhong1/lahacks24.git'
 ```
-Install the other necessary dependencies with:
+Install the other necessary dependencies.
 ```
 pip3 install -r requirements.txt
 ```
-Finally, to run the project type:
+Finally, run the project.
 ```
 reflex run
 ```